-SORT is a cross-platform project that runs on multiple platforms, including Windows, Mac OS, and Ubuntu.
-It is a fully open-source, meaning that everyone can compile it by himself.
+SORT is a cross-platform project that runs on multiple platforms, including Windows, Mac OS(Both Intel and Apple Silicon), and Ubuntu.

 There are only a few compiling options for us to pay attention in SORT CMake generation.

 This is set ‘Release’ by default.
 Choose ‘Debug’ if you want to generate a debug build.
 If you only want to build SORT for running it, there is no need to touch this option.

 SORT's profiling system uses the open source project Easy Profiler.
 Since this is a very performance sensitive option, it is turned off by default.
 By default, SORT won't even download and compile the library.
 In order to compile SORT with it, it is necessary to compile the project it first.

 This will enable SORT to output some statistics information after running SORT.
 It is also turned on by default.
 This feature has very limited impact on rendering performance.
 Leaving it on should be generally fine.
 However, it is also fine to turn it off if there is no need to check the statistics data after rendering.